stmstmstm/stm/README.md

 Deep Structure Transfer Machine
 =============

-This code was used for Cifar image classification experiments with Deep Structure Transfer Machine.
+This code was only used for CIFAR image classification experiments with Deep Structure Transfer Machine based on Tensorflow.
+Other experiments are done based on Caffe, the source code will be reseased soon.

 # Installation